minhhieu76qng/dsv-docs/docs/bitbucket.md

 ```

 #### 7. Create a `systemd` Unit File
-It allow Ubuntu to automatically start Gunicorn and serve our Flask application whenever the server boots.</br>
+It allows Ubuntu to automatically start Gunicorn and serve our Flask application whenever the server boots.</br>

 Create a unit file ending in .service within the /etc/systemd/system directory to begin: